From my comeback story, I learned that no person is an island. Every single one of us needs our village.

 One of the hardest conversations I’ve ever had to have in my life was when I told them I couldn’t afford to keep them on any longer.

 What happened next was my miracle.
+When my comeback story began.
 The thing that made me understand the phrase that, even as a Christian and a child of God, never really made sense to me.

 “Let go and let God.”